emmijokinen/TCRconv/README.md

 pip install -e .

 ## Usage
-We recommend to use gpus with TCRconv, especially when computing embeddings with protBERT,
+(After preprocessing the data) We recommend to use gpus with TCRconv, especially when computing embeddings with protBERT.
 ### Preprocessing data
 * We have used data downloaded from from VDJdb \[2\]
 * preprocess-data.ipynb shows how this type of data can be utilized and processed for TCRconv.